-Rising to about 36 inches, the elephant ear’s deep-purple stalks suspend luxurious leaves of the same color.
+Rising to about 36 inches, this elephant’s ear’s deep-purple stalks suspend luxurious leaves of the same color.
 When the leaves’ undersides are dusted with chalky-looking bloom, they have an intriguing, almost gray look.
 This plant does well in a bog or even in the margins of a water garden, as well as in average garden soil.

 Noteworthy CharacteristicsDark purple, almost black, heart-shaped leaves.
 Loves wet conditions.